cole-john/git-test/README.md

-This is Cole's first git project (not really though)!
+This is (sort of) Cole's first git project!